movementlabsxyz/movement-docs/docs/general/Mainnet/high_level_architecture.md

 The network uses the [Fast Finality Settlement Module](../Introduction/technical_details.md#fast-finality-settlement-module) for transaction finality.

-Initially - with the training wheels in place - a specialized node is responsible for updating the state on L1.
-[Validator nodes](./node_level_architecture.md#validator-node) and [full nodes](./node_level_architecture.md#full-node) check against the recorded state root on L1 to increase their security and reduce the risk of providing wrong state updates to users.
+[Validator nodes](./node_level_architecture.md#validator-node) and [full nodes](./node_level_architecture.md#full-node) check against the [postconfirmed](../Introduction/technical_details.md#fast-finality-settlement-module) state root on L1 to increase their security and reduce the risk of providing wrong state updates to users.
+Initially - with the training wheels in place - a specialized node, called Core-Validator, is responsible for updating the state on L1.

 As the training wheels get removed the network will move to a more decentralized model where validators will be able to attest to the correctness of state transitions, and a supermajority of validators will be required to advance the state roots on L1.

 ## Bridge